alessandrosimi/BrickGPT/README.md

 This repo uses the Python project manager [uv](https://docs.astral.sh/uv/).
 To install this repo as a standalone project, first install all prerequisites.
 Then,

-1. Clone the repo: `git clone "https://github.com/AvaLovelace1/LegoGPT.git" && cd LegoGPT`.
+1. Clone the repo: `git clone "https://github.com/AvaLovelace1/BrickGPT.git" && cd BrickGPT`.
-2. *(Optional, required for running the `infer` script and texturing)* Follow these instructions to install ImportLDraw, required for rendering LEGO visualizations:
+2. *(Optional, required for running the `infer` script and texturing)* Follow these instructions to install ImportLDraw, required for rendering brick structure visualizations:
     - Install the ImportLDraw submodule with `git submodule update --init`.
     - Download
       this [background exr file](https://drive.google.com/file/d/1Yux0sEqWVpXGMT9Z5J094ISfvxhH-_5K/view?usp=share_link)